valdeanda/Useful_scripts/README.md

 # Useful scripts

 This repository contains useful tips/tricks/scripts that I have picked up over the years.
-The scripts written in
+The are scripts written in
-bash
+- bash
-awk
+- awk
-perl
+- perl
-R
+- R
-python3
+- python3

 Most of the python  scripts were written by my collaborator [Cesar Poot](https://github.com/acpooth) and modify it by me.